Kreesan-Naidoo/SQL-data-cleaning-layoffs/README.md

 Dropped the row_num helper column after duplicate removal was complete

--- Related Project
+-- Related Project\
-This cleaned dataset was then used for Exploratory Data Analysis (EDA) to uncover layoff trends across industries and time periods.
+This cleaned dataset was then used for Exploratory Data Analysis (EDA) to uncover layoff trends across industries and time periods.\
-View the EDA project on Global layoffs (2020 - 2023)
+View the EDA project : SQL-exploratory-data-analysis